MicrosoftDocs/azure-devops-docs/docs/repos/git/includes/personal-access-tokens.md

 #### Unexpected notification

-If you get an unexpected PAT notification, it might mean that an administrator or tool create a PAT for you.
+If you get an unexpected PAT notification, it might mean that an administrator or tool created a PAT for you.
 Here are some examples.

 - A token named "git: `https://MyOrganization.visualstudio.com/` on MyMachine" gets created when you connect to an Azure DevOps Git repo via git.exe.
 - A token named "Service Hooks: : Azure App Service: : Deploy web app" gets created when an Azure App Service web app deployment is set up by you or an administrator.